Research Websites for Kids: Safe Sites for K-5 Elementary

 Google is probably the most popular search engine used by both kids and adults alike.
 However, it’s no secret that some search results can be inappropriate for young learners.
 That’s where Google SafeSearch comes in.
 It’s a feature that filters out explicit content from Google’s search results.

-To turn this feature on, scroll down to the bottom of the Google search engine and click on “Settings.”
+To turn this feature on, scroll to the bottom of Google Search and click “Settings.”
 From there, click on “Search Settings,” and then turn on “SafeSearch.”

 Sweet Search

 Sweet Search is a search engine that’s designed specifically for students.
-It’s a great resource for finding reliable and age-appropriate content from credible sources.
-The site has been evaluated by educators and search experts, ensuring that the content is suitable for elementary students.
+It’s a resource for finding reliable and age-appropriate content from credible sources.
+The site has been evaluated by educators and search experts to ensure the content is suitable for elementary students.
 Sweet Search even has a feature that allows students to save their research results and create bibliographies.

 Kiddle

-Kiddle is another fantastic research tool designed specifically for kids.
+Kiddle is another research tool designed specifically for kids.
 This visually appealing search engine uses Google SafeSearch and a team of editors to ensure the safety and appropriateness of its content.
-When a student conducts a search on Kiddle, the first few results are always from safe sites and pages that are written specifically for kids, checked, and approved by Kiddle editors.
+When a student searches Kiddle, the first few results are always from safe sites and pages written specifically for kids, checked and approved by Kiddle editors.

 Subsequent results are from sites that, while not written specifically for kids, are simple enough to understand and have been filtered for any inappropriate content.
 This makes Kiddle a reliable platform for elementary students to conduct secure and effective research.
 Visit Kiddle to explore more.